-Our Class A common stock is traded on the NYSE under the symbol "MDLY".
+Our Class A common stock is traded on the NYSE under the symbol "MDLY."
 Our Class A common stock began trading on the NYSE on September 24, 2014.

-The number of holders of record of our Class A common stock as of March 17, 2016 was 4.
-This does not include the number of stockholders that hold shares in "street name" through banks, brokers and other financial institutions.
-There is no publicly traded market for our Class B common stock, all of which is currently held by Medley Group LLC.
+The number of holders of record of our Class A stock as of March 15, 2017 was 4.
+This does not include the number of shareholders that hold shares in "street name" through banks, brokers and other financial institutions.
+There is no publicly traded market for our Class B common stock, which is held by Medley Group, LLC.